Making Good Men Better Since 1874

 The Humber Lodge experienced progress during its first six years and held many interesting meetings.
 However, the Grand Lodge did not permit the serving of liquor in connection with meetings, which caused a split and eventually led to the Humber Lodge finding a new, dry place to meet.
 In May 1880, the Humber Lodge moved to a small building on King Street owned by Bill Tyrell.
 The Lodge remained there until the Oddfellows opened a new hall on October 1, 1886.
 At that point, Humber Lodge moved into the former First Methodist Episcopal Church building, which had been put up for sale due to a dwindling congregation.

-Throughout the years, the Humber Lodge had several initiatives and events, including raising initiation and affiliation fees, offering reduced dues to members living more than ten miles away from the Lodge, hosting a party for the Deputy District Grand Master, and aiding those in need.
+Throughout those years, the Humber Lodge had several initiatives and events, including raising initiation and affiliation fees, offering reduced dues to members living more than ten miles away from the Lodge, hosting a party for the Deputy District Grand Master, and aiding those in need.
 In 1893, M.W.
 Bro.
 John Ross Robertson, the Grand Master at the time, was so impressed by the Humber Lodge’s efforts to help those in need that he offered to buy a suit of clothes for every orphan the Lodge had assisted.

 In addition to these efforts, Humber Lodge also hosted events such as “At Home” parties, which were highly sought after and considered the most prestigious events in town.
 The Lodge even had to contend with unexpected challenges, such as the feather beam giving out during one party and causing everything to fall into the hopper, except for the piano, which was luckily spared.
 Despite these setbacks, the Humber Lodge remained an essential and active part of the community for many years.